jbarger25/jbarger.github.io/index.md

 On this page you will find some of the projects I have made and been a part of during my brief, but growing journey into game development.

 ### D&D Character Creator
+  A simple ui character creation system based around the basics of D&D 5e character creation.

 ### Attack on Techno City
+  A 2d sidescrolling platformer/shooter set in a futuristic city.

 ### Terrain Generation Tool
+  An collection of scripts for an editor tool in Unity for making more dynamic and realistic terrain using various kinds of noise.

 ### Fish Watching Simulator
+  A demonstration of flocking ai with multiple behavious skinned as a simulator for watching fish swim in a tank.

 ### Puzzle Box
+  A group project turned game jam centered around the idea of allowing the player to physically manipulate a cube with puzzles/mazes to solve them.

 ### Scrap Dash
+  Another group project turned game jam where players compete to collect scrap and survive in order upgrade gear and stats.

 ## Aztec Game Lab
+  While studying computer science at San Diego State I had the pleasure of being a part of the university's game development club for my final two semesters.
+The following two     games were a memorable product of my first experience working in a larger group of people.

 ### Antediluvian Anarchy: Medieval Mashup
+  A collection of minigames similar to WarioWare.

 ### CyberShell
+  A first person shooter roguelike with procedural levels and weapons.